sampsyo/home/_posts/2026-05-26-buildingblocks.md

 ---
-title: Back to the Building Blocks' Building Blocks
+title: Back to the Building Blocks’ Building Blocks
 excerpt:
     Verilog is the foundation of all hardware design, and it is fatally flawed.
 We should all be worried about a glut of hardware bugs caused by Verilog's unpredictable semantics and simplistic type system.
 ---